AntonioTorres23/OpenGL_Notes/Advanced GLSL.md

 If the shader does not write anything to `gl_FragDepth`, the variable will automatically takes its value from `gl_FragCoord.z`.

 Setting the depth value manually has a major disadvantage however.
-That is because OpenGL disables early depth testing as soon as we write to the ``
+That is because OpenGL disables early depth testing as soon as we write to the `gl_FragDepth` in the fragment shader.
+It is disabled, because OpenGL cannot know what depth value the fragment will have before we run the fragment shader, since the fragment shader may change this value.

+By writing to `gl_FragDepth` you should take this performance penalty into consideration.
+From OpenGL 4.2 however, we can still sort of mediate between both sides by redeclaring `gl_FragDepth` variable at the top of the fragment shader with a depth condition.

+`layout (layout (depth_<condition>) out float gl_FragDepth);`

+This condition can take the following values:

+- any: The default value.
+Early depth testing is disabled.
+- greater: You can only make the depth value larger compared to `gl_FragCoord.z`
+- less: You can only make the depth value smaller compared to